Jurajzovinec/homework-cloud-talk/cloudtalk_first_task/README.md

 **Unit tests:**

-In oredeMake sure Jest is between your devDependecies by typing following command into your terminal:
+Make sure Jest is between your devDependecies by typing following command into your terminal:

 ```text
 $ npm install --save-Dev jest